• Skip to main content

 One-on-One Ideas

-My favorite idea for a Tea Ministry would be to encourage Shut-ins, Widows, those that don’t drive, and those that are grieving the loss of a loved one.
+My favorite idea for a Tea Ministry would be to encourage Shut-ins, Widows, those who don’t drive, and those who are grieving the loss of a loved one.
 Going to their home with a basket of goodies and spending some time with them.
 Praying and encouraging them.
 You could even incorporate some personal care into it.
 Bring someone to cut their hair or paint their nails.

 Things you will need for your Tea Ministry event